6 tips for consignment shop spring cleaning

 6.)
 Scrub up with a bucket and mop

-Okay, let’s face it, spring cleaning your shop does involve picking up a mop and filling up a bucket.
+Okay, let’s face it, spring cleaning your shop does involve picking up a mop and filling a bucket.
 Things just look and smell better with a good wipe down.
-Bob Phibbs, the Retail Doctor, suggested hosting a party with your staff.
+Host a cleaning party with your staff.
 For your “Consignment Shop Spring Cleaning” party, give everyone crazy work gloves and colorful buckets.
 Make funny name tags such as “Scrubby Susan” or “Dusting Donna.”
-Play loud, fun music that everyone can sing and dance to, and provide lunch.
+Play loud, fun music that everyone can sing and dance to.
+Include snacks or dinner.
 If possible, wash your shop’s walls especially in your dressing rooms and bathrooms.
-Take a rag and remove any cobwebs and wipe off light fixtures.
+Remove any cobwebs and wipe off light fixtures.
 Check the door frames for fingerprints.
 Take a close look at your front door and windows.
 Does your main display window shine?
-Is your entrance attractive?
-Does it catch the shopper’s eye from the street?
 Sweep in the corners and freshen up your cash wrap.
 Move clutter to your back office and make sure your entire staff knows the rules about keeping areas clean.